 So much to do

-Before we went, friends had given us tips on how to plan the day so we could make the most of it and try to avoid queuing as much as possible.
+Before we went, friends had given us tips on how to plan the day.
+This meant we could make the most of it and try to avoid queuing as much as possible.

-But it seems we (and a few hundred others) had picked a perfect day – a sunny term time Wednesday in mid May, and we queued for ONE ride all day.
+But it seems we (and a few hundred others) had picked a perfect day – a sunny term time Wednesday in mid May.
+We queued for ONE ride all day.
 And that was only for 10 minutes.
 We couldn’t believe our luck.
-Clearly it won’t be like that if you go during holidays and weekends so it was great to be able to go during term time before my eldest starts school in September.
+Clearly it won’t be like that if you go during holidays and weekends.
+So it was great to be able to go during term time before my eldest starts school in September.

 All three of my boys (I also have 23 month old twins) are dinosaur mad, so whilst we knew the little ones would enjoy Peppa Pig World, it was really the dinosaurs at Lost Kingdom, that my eldest was excited about.
 And I mean massively excited.
 Let’s face it, I’m way more into dinosaurs than Peppa Pig too!

-We’d been advised by friends to leave Peppa Pig World until around lunch time when it was quieter, so had planned to head to Lost Kingdom straight away.
+We’d been advised by friends to leave Peppa Pig World until around lunch time when it was quieter.
+So we planned to head to Lost Kingdom straight away.
 I’m not sure anything could have kept my eldest away once he started hearing the music and spotted a Spinosaurus.

 There are seven rides in the Lost Kingdom, and this is where the biggies are.
-I was thinking we’d just go on the tamer ones, such as the Dinosaur Tour Company’s gentle 4×4 Jurassic jeep ride through the Kingdom – where we came face to face with all the dinos, so this is where we headed first.
+I was thinking we’d just go on the tamer ones.
+Such as the Dinosaur Tour Company’s gentle 4×4 Jurassic jeep ride through the Kingdom.
+This is where we came face to face with all the dinos, so this is where we headed first.